 The Code refers to the principles of the Act at the start of Chapter 2, and these are clearly stated in the text which will be easily accessible for practitioners.
 Weaving the principles throughout the Code from this point is not always successfully done.
-For example, in determining whether someone is “unable or unwilling” the Code details the importance of consideration of past trauma, but does not refer back to the requirement in the Act that the principles be considered and it would be helpful to add this here.
+For example, in determining whether someone is “unable or unwilling” the Code details the importance of consideration of past trauma, but does not refer back to the requirement in the Act that the principles are considered and it would be helpful to add this here.

 In outlining the general principles of the Act, where age is referenced, it would be helpful to reference that other protective processes and legislation may apply in relation to the transition ages of 16 and 17 years.

 Trauma, Addictions, Homelessness, Hoarding

 Social Work Scotland welcomes the addition that practitioners should be trauma-informed and the inclusion of a link to a trauma website is helpful.
 Including the principles of the Act into this section to encourage the consideration of these alongside the impact of trauma would be recommended to support a full understanding of the responsibilities of the practitioner when making determinations of whether an individual can safeguard.
 The workforce in local areas may need to be provided targeted training in this area to support a human-rights based approach to assessment.

 The expansion of the addictions, homelessness and hoarding section from the previous Code shows, in a concise way, where the intersection of these elements with mental disorder and infirmity, would mean the ASP Act applies.
 With the addition of the principles of the Act, this will be useful to practitioners.